-Summing investments in R&D, Silitech not only evaluated possibilities for investing in new technologies, but also continued to upgrade our core competitiveness.
-Following the pulse of automotive industry and the transformation of manufacturing technology, Silitech invested in new manufacturing technologies for automotive components to enhance the competitiveness in automotive components market; and actively develop components that integrate optical, mechanical and electronic elements, as well as cross-industry applications to satisfy customer demand and align with market trends.
-In 2022, Silitech's R&D expenditures amounted to NT\$44.05 million, accounting for 2.2% of total revenue.
+Silitech utilized new materials and new processes combined with core technologies to continuously enhance the core competitiveness.
+Following the pulse of automotive industry and the transformation of manufacturing technology, Silitech enhanced the competitiveness in automotive components market; and actively developed components that integrate optical, mechanical and electronic elements, as well as early-stage R&D design and cross-industry applications to satisfy customer demands and align with market trends.
+By strengthening the Company's resilience and product competitiveness, Silitech focused on deepening and extending core technology processes to provide customers with high value-added products and services.

+2.2 Development Strategy